check before: 2024-09-01

 Summary:

-Microsoft Teams will update to allow users to control chat notifications based on their RSVP status.
-Declining a meeting will silence notifications and hide chats, while accepting will enable them.
-Rollout begins mid-March 2025, with different timelines for various releases.
-Users should be informed about this new feature.
+Microsoft Teams will soon allow users to control chat notifications based on their meeting RSVP status.
+Declining a meeting will stop notifications and hide chats, while accepting will enable notifications.
+This update will roll out from early April to early June 2025, varying by release group.
+Notify users about this new feature.

 Details: